 - You claim Foreign Tax Credit on your US expat taxes by filing Form 1116

-- You attach this form to a Form 1040, your individual US tax return
+- You attach the Foreign Tax Credit Form 1116 to a Form 1040, your individual US tax return

-- The credit reduces your US tax liability on expat income dollar for dollar
+- One of the benefits of Foreign Tax Credit is that it reduces your US tax liability on expat income dollar for dollar.

 - And you can’t receive a refund of foreign taxes paid through your US tax return

-How to claim the Foreign Tax Credit by filing Form 1116
+How to qualify for the Foreign Tax Credit?

 - The tax must be actual foreign tax liability and legally derived